kristinemlarson/gpssnrpy/README.md

 Inputs:

-* RINEX v 2.11 observation filename
+* RINEX v2.11 observation filename

-* RINEX v 2.11 navigation filename

 * output filename
+* RINEX v2.11 navigation filename
 * SNR choice (99, 66, 88, 50) as defined at the gnssrefl website

-and then:
+Optional
+* -dec decimation (seconds)

+Thus this translates and decimates to 30 seconds:

+* gpssnr rinexname outputname navname 99 -dec 30

+or translates it all:

-* transRinex rinexname navname output 99
+* gpssnr rinexname outputname navname 99

-I have provided two smallish files you can use to test the code:
+I have provided a small obs file (and nav file) you can use to test the code:

-* transRinex p1011500.20o auto1500.20n p1011500.snr 99
+* gpssnr p1011500.20o p1011500.snr auto1500.20n  99 -dec 30

 I am still working on this documentation

 Kristine M. Larson

+Thank you to the developers of numpy for providing excellent documentation for f2py and [raxod502](https://github.com/raxod502) for his package management help!